 None of the islands have an airport and all of them are accessible exclusively via boat.

 The easiest way to get to the islands is by boarding a ferry at Piraeus port.
-You can reach the Piraeus port via the metro from the city center of Athens (green and blue line) as well as from the Athens International Airport (blue line).
+You can easily reach the Piraeus port via the metro from the city center of Athens (green and blue line) as well as from the Athens International Airport (blue line).
 After you get off at the Piraeus metro station, all you have to do is walk a few meters until you reach the port’s entrance.

 Apart from ferries, there are also hydrofoil boats departing from Piraeus to some of the islands.

 Tickets for both the ferries and the hydrofoils can be booked in advance at ferryhopper.com.

 Day Trip From Athens To Epidaurus, Mycenae, and Nafplio

 For those among you who consider themselves to be history buffs and are looking for ancient sites to explore out of the ordinary, a day trip to Epidaurus, Mycenae and Nafplio is a must.

 All of these exciting locations are located on the Argolis peninsula, one of the oldest inhabited regions in Greece that boast an abundance of archaeological sites and -of course- amazing ocean views.

 The Argolis region is just a few hours away from Athens in the southern part of the country called the Peloponnese that is split from the mainland by the famous Corinth Canal.